-“This ethos and tactic of non-violence is what its practitioners like Ghandi, Dr. King and James Lawson called ‘Soulforce.’
+“This ethos and tactic of non-violence is what its practitioners like Gandhi, Dr. King and James Lawson called ‘Soulforce.’
 And I hope our series of short films brings together the relevance of public history, the power of story and cinema, and -maybe- just a little bit of Soulforce.” ~ Daniel Bergin, TPT Executive Producer, shares the inspiration and motivation for TPT’s newest, digital-first series, Jim Crow of the North Stories.

 In the mid 1920s, crosses were burned in the front yard of a Black family in Saint Paul.
-The burning cross, a totem of terror used by the Ku Klux Klan, was seen in greater Minnesota more times that you might want to know in the early 20th century.
+The burning cross, a totem of terror used by the Ku Klux Klan, was seen in greater Minnesota more times than you might want to know in the early 20th century.
 But the idea of a flaming cross lighting up a home in the Mac-Groveland neighborhood might be harder to imagine.
 But it happened.
 In this case, it was during a tense standoff between white residents and their new neighbors, the extraordinary Black Saint Paulites William and Nellie Francis.

 Almost one hundred years later, you can see a different symbol in many front lawns in the Twin Cities.
 Not as intense as a KKK calling card but maybe more powerful.

 That symbol is an artist created lawn sign that calls out the racist real estate clause, or ‘restrictive covenant,’ that was burned into the deeds of thousands of homes between 1910 and 1950.

 Diver Van Avery, a creative, change-making artist/educator, sent me this note in an email in the winter of 2021, “I am working with incredible folks on a long-standing dream of a project that uses art/front yard lawn signs to make the history of racial covenants on deeds visible and palpable across Minneapolis.”